TommyBergo/VirtualRealityPublic/README.md

 - Visual Feedback for interaction (only the cube)
 - Shader applied to the material of the cube on the left side.

-NOT PRESENT: shader -> I had problems in setting up a Shader Graph wich I was not able to solve